LagoVista/docs/Deployment/HighAvailability.md

 [Home](../Index.md) > [Deployment](Index.md)

 # High Availability
-NuvIoT was designed to be able to deployed into a High Availability configuration.
+NuvIoT was designed to be able to deployed into a High Availability configuration with geolocation redundency.

+...more detials coming soon...